NiknakSi/hackintosh/README.md

 ## Update 2019-12-27
 All of a sudden I had the dreaded 'Couldn’t allocate runtime area' boot error, after months of trouble free hackintoshing.
 Despite a variety of slide values calculated from a memmap output, nothing seemed to work.
 I tried disabling a few things in the BIOS (LED lighting, USB legacy support, etc) but nothing fixed it.
 I finally disabled the iGPU and the system booted fine again.
 Owing to that, I've now changed to iMacPro1,1 SMBIOS and all seems well again - power management looks to be fine, previews work great and us the dGPU, as does video encoding, Premiere Pro, etc. I updated Clover and some kexts that had updates too before upgrading to macOS 10.15.2 which is running great so far...

+## Update 2020-04-01
+Updates for 10.15.4 and NVRAM support, everything is latest and greatest, still working perfectly.